laurenra/color-contrast/README.md

 # Color Contrast
-Show the color contrast between two colors.
-This helps to determine the contrast ratio between text color and background color in a web page.
+Try text color and background color combinations to see how it looks and see if it has enough contrast to be easily readable.

 ## Use

-(fill in the details)

-## Deploy

-## Build
+This is a one-page app contained in a single HTML file.
+Download the index.html file and open it in your browser.

 ## TODO
-- [x] (fill in the details)
+- [x] Add hints to the column headers.
+- [x] Add a subheading that explains what this is.
-- [ ] (fill in the details)
+- [ ] Another column that automatically calculates contrasting text color from the background color.